-A low-level anxiousness plagued the rich, young ruler.
+A low-level trepidation plagued the rich, young ruler.
 Esteemed by his peers, respected by his subjects, obedient from a young age, he exuded propriety.
-Yet worry filled his sleepless nights, searching desperately for an anecdote to his unrest.
-Hearing a miracle-working Rabbi was traveling to his region, he determined to meet Him.
+Yet his anxious soul agonized daily, searching desperately for an anecdote to his unrest.

 As he approached the scene, his pristine appearance parted the crowd appropriately.
 He strode with an air of confidence, though his insides contorted in dis-ease.
 Amid a sea of expectant faces, he addressed the Rabbi, “Teacher, what good must I do to have eternal life?”